Buses in Perth: 21st century

 As part of the Perth City Link project, Wellington Street bus station was closed on 27 January 2014 and replaced by the temporary Roe Street bus station so that the underground Perth Busport could be constructed in the Wellington Street bus station's place.
 Perth Busport began operations on 17 July 2016, replacing Roe Street bus station.
 The busport cost $217 million and features dynamic stand allocation to increase capacity.

 Perth Stadium bus station opened at the start of 2018.
 It was built to serve Perth Stadium and services only operate during stadium events.
 Curtin Central bus station, at Curtin University, opened on 17 February 2019 to supplement Curtin University bus station and service a new transit-oriented development.
 On 3 November 2019, Henley Brook bus station opened and Ellenbrook transfer station closed.
-On the 9th of December 2024, the Henley Brook Bus Station was closed, and any bus routes that went to the Henley Brook Bus Station were relocated to either Whiteman Park or Ellenbrook, which are both train stations on the new Ellenbrook Line.
-More minor bus route changes also occurred on the 9th.
+On 9 December 2024, the Henley Brook Bus Station was closed, and any bus routes that went to the Henley Brook Bus Station were relocated to either Whiteman Park or Ellenbrook, which are both train stations on the new Ellenbrook Line.
+More minor bus route changes also occurred.